Devolutions/devolutions-gateway/README.md

 - `TlsCertificateSource`: source for the TLS certificate.
 Possible values are `External` (default) and `System`,

-- `TlsCertificateSubjectName`: subject name of the certificate to use for TLS when using system source
+- `TlsCertificateSubjectName`: subject name of the certificate to use for TLS when using system source,

-- `TlsCertificateStoreName`: name of the System Certificate Store to use for TLS
+- `TlsCertificateStoreName`: name of the System Certificate Store to use for TLS,

-- `TlsCertificateStoreLocation`: location of the System Certificate Store to use for TLS
+- `TlsCertificateStoreLocation`: location of the System Certificate Store to use for TLS,

 - `TlsCertificateFile`: path to the certificate to use for TLS,